george24601/notes/microservice/consistency/saga.md

 Consider using retry logic that is more forgiving than usual to minimize failures that trigger a compensating transaction.
 If a step in an operation that implements eventual consistency fails, try handling the failure as a transient exception and repeat the step.
 Only stop the operation and initiate a compensating transaction if a step fails repeatedly or irrecoverably.

-Choreography - Peer to Peer
+Choreography - Peer to Peer, distributed
 -------

-1. The Order Service creates an Order in a pending state and publishes an OrderCreated event
+1. The Order Service creates an Order in a PENDING state and publishes an OrderCreated event to Cutomser Service

 2. The Customer Service receives the event attempts to reserve credit for that Order.
-It publishes either a Credit Reserved event or a CreditLimitExceeded event.
+It publishes either a Credit Reserved event or a CreditLimitExceeded event to Order Service

 3. The Order Service receives the event and changes the state of the order to either approved or cancelled

-4. On rollback, the first failed service will send cancel request to the coordinator service and the upstream service
+5. Note that this workflow implies a cyclic dependency between services - how to decouple?

-5. Note that this workflow implies a cyclic dependency between services
+6. Watch out the death star effect, by that time we may need a centralized design

-Orchestration with Saga as Coordinator
+Orchestration with Saga as coordinator, centralized
 --------
 1. The Order Service creates an Order in a pending state and creates a CreateOrderSaga